Styre-x/arduino-leds/README.md

 sounddevice numpy pyserial

 # Hardware:
 Using an arduino uno plugged into my desktop, I set up a circuit using the diagram in Circuit.pdf.
-Use a breadboard or similar to wire it up and it works :)
+Use a breadboard or similar to wire it up and it works :)\
+Can also use addressable LEDs on pin 4.
+I much prefer the addressable LEDs.
 ## NOTE ##
 Green pin is **11** not **8**.\
 Make sure the ground is common but 12/24V are NOT being sent to the Arduino!
 Sending more than 5 will fry the poor thing.